 mysql-connector-j/lib, if you have followed the steps above), or put them elsewhere and supply the location to Ant later (see Step 5 below).

 In the directory, create a file named

-build.propertiesto indicate to Ant the locations of the root directories for your JDK 1.8.x installation, as well as the location of the extra libraries.
-The file should contain the following property settings, with the “
+build.propertiesto indicate to Ant the location of the root directory for your JDK 1.8.x installation with the property